Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Risk management

-Risk management, on the other hand, is responsible for identifying, evaluating, monitoring and controlling the safety, efficacy and quality of medicines in order to ultimately be able to influence the risks.
-The aim is to develop strategies to minimize risks and, in the best case, to completely prevent unwanted incidents.
+Risk management, on the other hand, identifies, evaluates, monitors, and controls the safety, efficacy, and quality of medicines.
+The goal is to develop strategies that minimize risks and, ideally, prevent unwanted incidents altogether.

 Quality control

-In order to reliably meet the strict requirements of the pharmaceutical industry, the three areas are interlinked.
-Together, they form the basis for ensuring that patients are supplied with safe, effective medicines.
+To reliably meet the stringent requirements of the pharmaceutical industry, these three areas work hand in hand.
+Together, they form the foundation that ensures patients receive safe and effective medicines.

-Changes in the pharmaceutical industry: four typical examples
+Changes in the pharmaceutical industry – four common examples

 Drug approval regulations

-Drug manufacturing regulations and procedures vary from country to country.
-If a change to the manufacturing process is implemented, it must be fully documented.
+Approval rules and procedures differ from country to country.
+Whenever a manufacturing change is introduced, it must be fully documented.

 Good Manufacturing Practice (GMP)

-GMP regulations stipulate which standards must be adhered to in the manufacture of medicinal products.
-If there is a change in the manufacturing process, this must be documented, evaluated and approved in accordance with the GMP guidelines.
-One part of the GMP guidelines is the ICH10 document, which relates to pharmaceutical quality systems.
+GMP regulations define the standards that must be met during pharmaceutical production.
+Any change to the manufacturing process must be documented, assessed, and approved in line with GMP guidelines.
+A key element of the GMP framework is the ICH Q10 guideline, which specifically addresses pharmaceutical quality systems.

 Standards

-Quality management standards, probably the best known of which is ISO 9001, define strict requirements for the quality management system of pharmaceutical companies.
-This also includes the processes for change control.
+Quality management standards—most notably ISO 9001—set strict requirements for pharmaceutical quality management systems.
+This also includes the processes governing change control.

 Food and Drug Administration (FDA)

-Regulatory authorities such as the FDA specify guidelines and requirements relating to the modification of approved drugs.
+Regulatory authorities such as the FDA define the rules and requirements for changes to approved medicines.
 The European counterpart to the FDA is the European Medicines Agency (EMA).

 Good Documentation Practice (GDP)

-In order to fulfill change control management correctly and reliably, the pharmaceutical industry often relies on the following methods:
+To ensure change control is carried out correctly and reliably, the pharmaceutical industry commonly applies the following methods:

 Change control procedures

-Change control procedures define the criteria that must be adhered to when evaluating, approving, implementing and monitoring the respective changes.
+These procedures define the criteria that must be followed when evaluating, approving, implementing, and monitoring specific changes.

-Particularly critical changes, for example to the manufacturing process or formulation, require process validation measures.
-These ensure that changes are implemented properly and that the quality of the end product is always consistent and reproducible.
+Particularly critical changes—for example, to manufacturing processes or formulations—require validation measures.
+These ensure that modifications are implemented properly and that the quality of the final product remains consistent and reproducible.

-Good communication is essential to ensure that everyone involved - both externally and internally - is informed about changes and their documentation.
-Employees can attend training courses to prepare for upcoming changes and acquire the necessary knowledge about the new processes.
+Clear communication is essential to ensure that everyone involved—both internally and externally—is informed about changes and their documentation.
+Training sessions prepare employees for upcoming adjustments and provide them with the knowledge they need to handle new processes confidently.

 Thorough documentation